fabgeyer/dataset-networking2019/README.md

 This repository contains the dataset used for the paper [_"DeepMPLS: Fast Analysis of MPLS Configurations Using Deep Learning"_](https://dx.doi.org/10.23919/IFIPNetworking.2019.8816842) publish at the [IFIP Networking 2019](https://networking.ifip.org/2019/) conference.
 We refer to the paper for a full explanation of the methodology used for generating the dataset.

+## DeepMPLS code

+Part of the DeepMPLS code is accessible in [the dedicated DeepMPLS repository](https://github.com/fabgeyer/deepmpls).

 ## Getting the dataset

 The dataset is stored in the git repository using [git lfs](https://git-lfs.github.com/).
 Install git lfs on your system first and then clone the repository using: